printpanda525-eng/Panda-3mf-toolbox/README.md

 **Panda 3MF Toolbox** is a lightweight Blender add-on for importing and exporting **3MF files** with correct real-world scale in millimeters.

-This add-on is intended to provide a simple and reliable 3MF workflow inside Blender, focused on scale accuracy and compatibility with modern slicers.
+This add-on provides a simple and reliable 3MF workflow inside Blender, focused on scale accuracy and compatibility with modern slicers.

 ---